-3 Prior to 2008, the conservation information and programming offered by the Utilities were coordinated to provide consistency for customers.
+&lt;sup>3 Prior to 2008, the conservation information and programming offered by the Utilities were coordinated to provide consistency for customers.
 For example, both Utilities offered Wrap Up for Savings residential insulation incentive programs and coordinated the information provided to customers through websites and advertising.

-4 The programs outlined in the 2008 Plan were primarily joint initiatives which addressed the provincial market in its entirety.
+&lt;sup>4 The programs outlined in the 2008 Plan were primarily joint initiatives which addressed the provincial market in its entirety.
 It was anticipated, however, that each utility might identify unique opportunities that would be appropriate to address their own customers.

-5 Surveys conducted by both the Utilities since 2005 have consistently indicated that customers are taking action toward conservation and expect the Utilities to provide information that enables customers to save electricity.
+&lt;sup>5 Surveys conducted by both the Utilities since 2005 have consistently indicated that customers are taking action toward conservation and expect the Utilities to provide information that enables customers to save electricity.

-6 Newfoundland Power also targets peak demand reductions through demand management activities, including the Curtailable Service Option and facilities management initiatives.
+&lt;sup>6 The Utilities' activities to conserve and improve energy efficiency in their own facilities are not included in the 2012 Plan.
+Newfoundland Power also targets peak demand reductions through demand management activities, including the Curtailable Service Option and facilities management initiatives.
 These activities are expected to continue, but are not included in the 2012 Plan.